Teaching kids how to clean up and help around the house

 Assign one specific task

 A room that has toys everywhere is often too overwhelming for young kids to handle.
-By assigning them a job, it helps them focus on the task that needs completed.
+Assigning them a job helps them focus on the task that needs to be completed, and you can still get the best drum sets for kids for them to play.

 Instead of asking a 3- or 4-year-old to clean up the room, assign them one job.
 For example, put a kid in charge of cleaning up blocks or play food.